paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 #### Amendments
 2021—Pub.
 L. 116–283, § 923(d)(9)(B), substituted “such person” for “he” wherever appearing.

 Subsec. (a).
 Pub.
-L. 116–283, § 923(d)(9)(A)(i), inserted “in the Air Force or the equivalent grade in the Space Force” after “grade of colonel”, “and a permanent professor appointed from the Regular Space Force has the grade equivalent to the grade of colonel in the Regular Air Force” after “Force grade of colonel”, and “in the Air Force or the equivalent grade in the Space Force” after “lieutenant colonel”.
+L. 116–283, § 923(d)(9)(A)(i), inserted “in the Air Force or the equivalent grade in the Space Force” after “grade of colonel”, “and a permanent professor appointed from the Regular Space Force has the grade equivalent to the grade of colonel in the Regular Air Force” after “Force has the grade of colonel”, and “in the Air Force or the equivalent grade in the Space Force” after “lieutenant colonel”.

 Subsec. (b).
 Pub.
 L. 116–283, § 923(d)(9)(A)(ii), inserted “in the Air Force or the equivalent grade in the Space Force” after “colonel” in two places in first sentence, and “and a person appointed from the Regular Space Force has the grade equivalent to the grade of colonel in the Regular Air Force” before “after the date when” in second sentence.
+Insertions in first sentence were executed to reflect the probable intent of Congress due to omission of the words “by inserting” in directory language.

 2018—Pub.
 L. 115–232 renumbered [section 9336 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9336&num=0&edition=prelim) as this section.